Himanshu201209/javascript-map-api/README.md

 ## Features
 - **Custom Map Styles**: Load styles from an external JSON file.
 - **Multiple Markers**: Add markers via data attributes or separate elements, each with custom icons, sizes, and click URLs.
+- **Info Windows**: Display custom HTML content in popups when markers are clicked.
 - **Flexible Configuration**: Control map center, zoom, type, controls, and more via HTML attributes.
 - **Webflow Friendly**: Designed for easy integration with Webflow custom code.
 - **Open Google Maps on Click**: Optionally open Google Maps when clicking on the map.